aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLSX via C++ or Online App" h2="PPTM  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert PPTM to XLSX arises when users need to access the data stored in the PPTM file in a different format.
+XLSX is a popular format for storing and manipulating data, and is widely used in business and other professional settings.
+By converting PPTM to XLSX, users can access the data stored in the PPTM file in a more convenient and efficient manner.

+<h2>How Aspose.Total Helps for PPTM to XLSX Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTM file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTM to XLSX in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export PPTM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLSX.
+This makes it easy for developers to convert PPTM to XLSX within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}